5 Different Types of Paint Sprayers: Which is Right for You?

 4. Compressed Air

-Compressed air sprayers, like the LVLP gun, are an easy type of paint sprayer to use.
+Compressed air sprayers, like the LVLP guns, are easy paint sprayers to use.
 They use a compressor to create and force compressed air through the paint in the reservoir.
-This forces the paint down the hose and through the nozzle or tip of the machine, giving a jet of paint combined with air.
+This forces the paint down the hose and through the nozzle or tip of the machine.

-They are easy to use, tend to be less expensive than electric models, but they are gradually being replaced because they do not provide the same uniformity or consistency of an electric unit and they tend to lack the power.
-You are heavily dependent on the quality and power of the compressor system that you use.
-However, they do remain popular for art and artisanal use.
+They are easy to use and less expensive than electric models, but they are gradually being replaced because they do not provide the same uniformity or consistency as an electric unit, and they lack power.
+You are heavily dependent on the quality and power of your compressor system.
+However, they do remain popular for artisanal use.

 - Painting cabinets and furniture